MicrosoftDocs/Viva/Viva/connections/sharepoint-app-bar.md

 # Introduction to the SharePoint app bar

 Help users find important content and resources no matter where they are in SharePoint.
-The SharePoint app bar is designed to improve the global way finding experience while dynamically displaying personalized sites, news, files, and lists.
+The SharePoint app bar is designed to improve the global way-finding and creation experiences while dynamically displaying personalized sites, news, files, and lists.
 The app bar can be accessed on the left-hand side anywhere in SharePoint.

 ![Aninimated GIF of the tabs in the SharEPoint app bar.](../media/connections/app-bar-gif.gif)